 If you have any questions, send an e-mail to the above address, or leave a note here.
 I will be sure to help as soon as I can.

 Thank You for participating or sharing this page to help get the word out.
-There is a twitter and facebook link on the side of the page to share.
+There is a twitter and facebook link on the bottom of the page to share.

 Here is a quick summary: